jonathanstrong/fitbod-server/static/api-documentation.tera.md

 ## performance

+`fitbod-server` can comfortably handle 5,000 requests per second with much larger data than what was provided in `user.csv` and `workout.csv`.

 See sister-repo `fitbod-test` and its `stress-test` subcommand for more details.

-This was a request on a beefy, but older workstation (2x 8-core xeons):
+These charts are from a `stress-test` run on my dev machine, a beefy, but older workstation (2x 8-core xeons), with postgres, client and server all running on the same machine (overloaded cpu, but zero network overhead):

 ![perf-dashboard](/static/stress-test-sustained-6k-req-per-sec-with-1-million-users-and-12-million-workouts-30ms-p99.png)